-I was previously employed with LOMA, a trade association of Life and Health Insurance Companies, as an administrative assistant and became their membership relations coordinator for a period of seven years.
-Prior to joining NEDA, I was able to be a full-time Mom and enjoy time with my children for a few years.
-I obtained my Bachelor of Business Administration degree in Accounting from Kennesaw State University.
-I also enjoy spending time and traveling with family and my dogs, Jeb and Lola.
+Donna previously worked with LOMA, a trade association of Life and Health Insurance Companies, as an administrative assistant and became their membership relations coordinator for a period of seven years.
+Prior to joining NEDA, she was a full-time Mom and enjoyed time with her children for a few years.
+She holds a Bachelor of Business Administration degree in Accounting from Kennesaw State University.
+She also enjoys spending time and traveling with family and her dogs, Jeb and Lola.

 Manager of Standards and Technology

-Laura Donohoe is the Standards Administrator and Assistant US TAG Administrator.
+Laura Donohoe is the Manager of Standards and Technology and Assistant US TAG Administrator for 13 ECIA-managed TAGs and received her AStd certification from the Society for Standard s Professionals (SES) in 2018.
 She joined ECIA in 2012 after 20 years at a leading publisher of reference and research materials.
-She is a graduate of William & Mary and holds an MSLS from the Catholic University of America.
+She is a graduate of the College of William & Mary and holds an MSLS from the Catholic University of America.

 Role/General ResponsibilitiesEvents Logistics

 Role/General ResponsibilitiesPublic Relations